 I.S.G.A. organises annual national gymnastics championships for independent schools’ teams including its Premier Girls 5 Piece championships for six age groups, a Premier Boys 4 Piece championships in three age categories, the 4 Piece Girls Challenge Cup for eligible schools and a 2 Piece championships for boys and for girls at the start of the season.
 Only school ‘A’ teams can be accommodated in the national competitions.
 Member schools are encouraged to hold friendly competitions to cater for more teams, such as the long running MISGA (Midlands) Championships now held at Stamford in Lincolnshire, which caters for advanced and novice gymnasts, plus boys’, girls’ and mixed teams.

 I.S.G.A. aims to educate and inform by holding Workshops to help teachers to improve their coaching skills and understand how to interpret the competition rules.
-Judges are also invited to join these when new rules are introduced.
-The rules are revised on a four year cycle, just like the Olympics.
+Judges Training Courses are held regularly, usually in the early autumn.
+These have a triple purpose: a) As a Refresher Course for ISGA qualified judges. b) Training for those wishing to become an ISGA assistant judge in the future. c) For coaches and teachers wishing to gain further insight and knowledge in this area of competitive gymnastics.
 A computer scoring programme workshop is available for people wanting to learn how to use it with the possibility of purchasing it for use in their own schools.

 I.S.G.A. is led by an elected Executive Committee.
 Its officers serve for three years before standing down for new elections at the AGM which is held after the last competition, either at the end of the spring term or the beginning of the summer term.